This DC Composer's Musicals Celebrate the Unsung Heroes of the Civil Rights Movement

 Nova Payton, who played Annie Devine, says they had very little rehearsal time, but Williams’ drive helped the show come together.
 “Once he puts his mind to [something], it’s like, you can forget about it,” she says.

-Payton, who has a long list of stage credits in the District, met Williams more than a decade ago, when he was a reverend at Metropolitan Baptist Church in its old location on R Street, NW.
+Payton, who has a long list of stage credits in the District, met Williams more than a decade ago, when he was the music director at Metropolitan Baptist Church in its old location on R Street, NW.
 A mutual friend called Payton in to sing at a sunrise service on Easter Sunday, and she was struck by Williams’ ability to articulate his ideas.
 “He’s someone who really knows what he wants and knows how to explain what is and to pull it from you,” she says.
 “He knows how to work through songs with you and how to help you to complete that journey.”
 They’ve worked together consistently ever since.

 With Ethereality later this week, Williams is drawing on all his inspirations, from gospel and classical music to theology, to explore the way we relate to the universe.
 “In the African cosmology, there isn’t the rigid kind of division between sacred and secular,” he says.
 “That’s a very Western concept, but it’s interesting to see movement now that I think has always been a part on some levels of the African diaspora, of seeing God in mystical terms.
 Not just in literal terms, but seeing God as being present in forces of nature.”

-Note: This post has been updated to reflect NEWorks role in Let Freedom Ring! and Williams’ correct title at Metropolitan Baptist Church.